PLCnext/PLCnext_DDS_App/DDS_App_Examples/DDS_RoundTrip/README.md

 AXC F 2152 controller sends a message by the “ping” partition(Publisher), which the “ping” partition (Subscriber) on AXC F 3152 controller is waiting for.
 AXC F 3152 controller sends the same message back by the “pong” partition (Publisher), which the “pong” partition (Subscriber) the AXC F 2152 is waiting for.
 This sequence is repeated cyclically.

+The publisher and subscriber partitions contain the configured DDS-Topic “MyTopic” with a maximum length of 2048 bytes.
+It is used to transfer two variables:
+- udiTicksIn (4 Bytes)
+- In_Arr_Byte_2044 (2044 Bytes)

+Please Note:
+Each topic‘s maximum message length is 2048 bytes.
+If less user data is configured, only the configured amount will be transferred.
+If the maximum amount of 2048 bytes is exceeded, a notification and log message will be published and the specific Reader or Writer will not start.
+If more than 2048 bytes need to be transferred (number of bytes consumed by the variables), configure additional partitions.
+A maximum of 64 partitions are allowed.
+The possible number of partitions is limited by the respective controller performance.
+You should therefore carry out your own tests to ensure reliable communication before going into productive operation.

 ## Result

-The measurement application running on the AXC F 2152 controller displays the value of the cyclic round trip time in [ms] via eHMI.
+The measurement application running on the AXC F 2152 controller displays the value of the cyclic round trip time in [µs] via eHMI.
 The application also calculates min/max statistics on cyclic roundtrip measurements.
+The AXC F 3152 controller functions as a communication partner.
+The running application calculates the round trip time between two received DDS-telegrams and displays the mesurements with min/max statistics via eHMI.

 ## Dependencies and Configuration